 What’s your strategy?

-LAST WEEK IN THE GUELPH MARKET
+LAST WEEK IN GUELPH REAL ESTATE LISTINGS

 The past week in the Guelph real estate market was quite active.
 47 homes were reported sold with the median house sale looked like the following;